πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Front Defrost Causes: Mode Door, Blend Door, Servos

-Mode door No airflow to defrost Inspect/replace door or servo
+Mode door No airflow to windshield vents Check actuator movement and door linkage

-Blend door Cold air at defrost Test movement, repair linkage
+Blend door Cold air during defrost Test temperature change and linkage movement

 How the RAV4 Defroster Systems Work (Front vs. Rear)